ccoupe/mqtt-alarm/README.md

 ```

 #### Quick Test
-Lets launch and make sure the python doesn't stumble out of the gate.
+Lets launch and make sure that python doesn't stumble out of the gate.
 $ `python3 -c bronco.json`  or `./mqtt-alarm.sh`  Actually you should
-do both.
+do both, one after the other.
 Ctrl-C to quit.

-If you have MQTT-Explorer installed and you should, then you can look
+If you have MQTT-Explorer installed (you should), then you can look
 at the MQTT structure you just created.

 We know it starts.
-Start it up again and skip down here to get to the hubitat
+Start it up again and skip down to the Hubitat
+directions where you can test the device and have some fun.
-directions.
-When its all working then come back for the finale of systemd or
+When its all working then come back here for the finale show of systemd or
-launchctl.
+launchctl fun.

 #### Load the daemon
 There is no way around this.
 It's likely there are mistakes, somewhere.
 Finding
 the damn log files and figuring out what is wrong is not easy.

 ##### Linux systemd
-On Linux we copy the `hubitat-alarm.service` file where systemd can find it.
+On Linux we copy the `mqttalarm.service` file where systemd can find it.
 Then
 we tell systemd to enable it and to run it.
-First we need that file hubitat-alarm.service:
+First we need that file mqttalarm.service:
 ```
 [Unit]
 Description=MQTT Alarm
 After=network-online.target

 [Service]
-ExecStart=/usr/local/share/hubitat/mqtt-alarm/mqtt-alarm.sh
+ExecStart=/usr/local/lib/mqttalarm/mqtt-alarm.sh
 Restart=on-abort

 [Install]